Frequently asked questionsEmployer Accreditation

 At a high level, the criterion for standard accreditation includes:

-- Must be a genuinely operating business;
+- Must be a genuinely operating business with an NZBN number;

 - Must not have a recent history of regulatory non-compliance; and

 - Must take steps to minimise the risk of exploitation.

 If you want to hire 6 or more migrants, you will also need to meet the following requirements: